 The HotBin service (Grass Valley File-Import Watcher) provides a way to automate the import of files as clips into the K2 media file system and database.
 This is similar to what happens when you manually import files one at a time using K2 AppCenter import features, except with the HotBin service the files are automatically imported.
-The HotBin service can import any file or stream type that is supported as a K2 file-based import, as specified in "Supported file input/output formats" on page 204.
+The HotBin service can import any file or stream type that is supported as a K2 file-based import, as specified in "Supported file input/output formats on K2 Media Client and K2 SAN" on page 216.